grafana/mimir/docs/sources/operators-guide/configuring/configuring-to-evaluate-rules-using-query-frontend.md

 #### Example configuration

-The following YAML configuration snippet shows how to configure Grafana Mimir to offload expression evaluation to the query-frontend.
+The following YAML configuration snippet configures Grafana Mimir to offload expression evaluation to the query-frontend:

 ```yaml
 ruler: